 Bettors can identify odds that are likely to decrease by the ‘off’ using basic metrics such as:

-If you’ve identified a good (high) price, then the sooner you strike, the better!
-The markets will eventually eclipse these opportunities if you don’t act fast.
+If you’ve identified a high price, then the sooner you strike, the better!
+The markets will eventually eclipse these opportunities if you don’t act quickly.

-Read more on selection criteria from my post ‘What Causes Pre-Race Market Movements?
+Learn more on horse racing selection criteria from my post ‘What Causes Pre-Race Market Movements?‘

 Advanced Statistics

-Although often difficult to obtain and/or collect, advanced statistics can assist in beating the Closing Line.
+Although advanced statistics are often difficult to obtain and/or collect, they can greatly can assist in beating the Closing Line.

-For example, pedigree data is used by a small percentage of racing bettors in order to find an advantage over the market.
+For example, a small portion of bettors use pedigree data in order to find an advantage over the market.

 You can find horse pedigree data from: